 Ashley’s romantic high school partner turned out to be controlling and abusive, and her life turned grim quickly.
 “I had an abusive relationship with my first romantic partner in high school that was on again, off again until my junior year when I dropped out.
 Leaving school was the only way I saw of leaving the relationship without having to face continued abuse.”
 After dropping out of high school, Ashley began making decisions that were detrimental to her well-being.

-She struggled to find help through counselors in her hometown, but she never clicked with anyone.
+She struggled to find help through counselors in her hometown, but she never found the right fit.
 “I always felt like they didn’t care about me, they just wanted to get paid.”

 Ashley’s behavior affected her relationship with her mother.
-Without a job and not making any real effort to meet people, she was suffering from extreme depression battling suicidal thoughts.
-She reached out to her dad in Illinois and he agreed to let her move in with him.
+Without a job or chances to meet people, she was suffering from extreme depression and battling suicidal thoughts.
+Then, she reached out to her dad in Illinois and he agreed to let her move in with him.
 She settled in and they found Safe Connections.

 Reclaiming her life begins here.

 The counselor worked patiently to gain Ashley’s trust.
 “I was so happy to find someone that didn’t want my money, but really wanted to help me.”